 Extrusion, the versatile food processing technology that mixes, cooks, shapes and texturizes food ingredients, is in principle inspired by Archimedes’ screw pump.
 But little would he have imagined that the fruits of his design would manifest in our

-The Role of Browns in Savory Applications
+Browns in Savoury Applications

-Savory foods seem to be intrinsically linked with the color brown.
-Think of any savory dish, and chances are that it has warm tans, golden hues or deep brown shades.
+Savoury foods seem to be intrinsically linked with the colour brown.
+Think of any savoury dish, and chances are that it has warm tans, golden hues or deep brown shades.
 And there is reason for that!
 In this article we’ll explore this association and the

-Sensational Snacking: Natural Colors in Better for You Snacks
+Natural Colours in Better for You Snacks

 Sensational Snacking: Differentiate 'Better for you snacks' with Natural colours ‘Better for you’ snacking is on the rise!
 As consumers seek ways to eat healthier without giving up their favorite snacks, new launches with claims like high protein, good